jinghuazhao/INF/SOMAscan.md

 those with EFO annotations relevant to protein biomarkers (for example, ‘protein measurement’, EFO_0004747).
 Studies identified through both approaches were manually filtered to include only studies that profiled plasma or serum samples and to exclude studies not assessing proteins.
-We recorded basic summary infor- mation for each study including the assay used, sample size and number of proteins with pQTLs (Supplementary Table 19).
+We recorded basic summary informationfor each study including the assay used, sample size and number of proteins with pQTLs (Supplementary Table 19).
 To reduce the impact of ethnic differences in allele frequencies on replication rate estimates, we filtered studies to include only associations reported in European-ancestry populations.
 We then manually